phpspec/phpspec/docs/cookbook/configuration.rst

   ``%spec_prefix%\%namespace%``;
 * ``src_path`` [**default**: ``src``] - The path to store the generated classes.
-Paths are relative to the location of the config file. **phpspec** creates the directories if they do not exists.
+Paths are relative to the location of the config file. **phpspec** creates the directories if they do not exist.
 This does not include the namespace directories;
 * ``spec_path`` [**default**: ``.``] - The path of the specifications.
 This
   does not include the spec prefix or namespace.